-The ECJ held that the option of there being no transfer was could not apply as that would amount to excluding the safeguarding of rights on transfer and deprive the Directive of its effectiveness.
+The ECJ held that the option of there being no transfer could not apply as that would amount to excluding the safeguarding of rights on transfer and deprive the Directive of its effectiveness.

-As to the option of the worker transferring to the transferee of the part of the undertaking in which the worker was principally employed, the ECJ held this would disregard the interests of the transferee who would be required to employee the worker on a full time basis when they worked only part time in the part of the business acquired by the transferee.
+As to the option of the worker transferring to the transferee of the part of the undertaking in which the worker was principally employed, the ECJ held this would disregard the interests of the transferee who would be required to employ the worker on a full time basis when they worked only part time in the part of the business acquired by the transferee.

 This left the option of there being a transfer to both transferees.
 As to this the ECJ held that

 - it was for the “[national] court to determine how any distribution of the contract of employment might take place.
 In that regard, [it] may take into consideration the economic value of the lots to which the worker is assigned, as suggested by ISS, or the time that the worker actually devotes to each lot…”.

 - Further, “to the extent that such a possibility amounts to dividing one full-time employment contract into a number of part-time employment contracts, it must be borne in mind that, under [Art.
 2(2)(a) of the Directive], the Member States may not exclude from the scope of that directive contracts of employment or employment relationships solely because of the number of working hours performed or to be performed.
 Consequently, such a division cannot be excluded merely because it involves the transfer to one of the transferees of a contract of employment that covers a small number of hours of work”.